 You guys do producing as well then?
 Do you get credit for it?

-Paul: Often, you don’t even get credited for being an engineer on most things.
+Paul: Most of the time you don’t even get credited for being an engineer on stuff.
 It depends on the record label and other things.
 There’s probably things we do as engineers that would technically qualify as “production”, but if you refused to do them on the basis of not being credited, it would be silly.

-Paul: The term “producer” has changed from the guy who worked with the band and suggested the best means of recording the music to someone who makes the music/beat, having evolved from programmers and beat-makers.
+Paul: The term “producer” has changed from the guy who worked with the band and suggested the best means of recording the music to someone who makes the beats.
 Within that spectrum, some of what we do could be called “producing”, but doing it is part of our job, and I love it.

 What is it that you have to keep in mind when setting up a session to record drums?
-Is there a recording template for that which gets used often?
+Is there a recording template which gets used often?

 Paul: It depends on the session.
 If you’ve got someone coming in to track drums for only one day, I would stick up a lot of room mics.
-I’d rather have the basic kick, snare and tom mics, and then A-B room mics.
-It’s not the standard way of doing it, as it’s quite uncommital.
-But if I was producing, then I’d be more committed to a certain number and model of room mics.
+I’d rather have the basic kick, snare and tom mics, and then A-B the room mics later.
+It’s not the standard way of doing it, as it’s quite non-commital, but if I was producing, then I’d be more committed to a certain number and model of room mics.

 Liam: For drum tracking, if you’re in contact with the client before-hand, you try to sort that out.
-They might say “For this track we need a tight, punchy drum sound“.
-So you’d know that you’d have to put the drum kit in a dead room, close-mic it, with a little bit of overheads.
+They might say, “For this track we need a tight, punchy drum sound“.
+So you’d know that the drum kit needs to be in a dead room, close-mic’d, with a little bit of overheads.
 But if you don’t know these things, you have to try to make a versatile recording that they could use later.
-When it comes to selecting close mics, I don’t think those tend to vary that much.
+When it comes to selecting close mics, I don’t think it tends to vary that much.
 You end up figuring out what you like to use as an engineer, and the room mics tend to vary more.

-Paul: You’re a lot less likely to vary up you snare mic than your room mic.
-Mine is an SM57 on the bottom and KM84 on the top.
-You’re a lot less likely to play around with that during a session.
-If you get the kick or snare wrong, you’re in trouble, so you go with what works.
+Paul: You’re a lot less likely to vary the snare mic than the room mic.
+My snare mic is an SM57 on the bottom and a Neumann KM84 on the top.
+You’re a lot less likely to play around with that during a session, since if you get the kick or snare wrong, you’re in trouble.

-Do you believe in the reverse speakers in front of the kick?
+Are you the types who use the reversed speaker cone in front of the kick?